 What Constitutes a DUI Offense?

 You can be charged with driving under the influence (DUI) for several reasons, but the most basic reason is exceeding the national legal limit for blood alcohol content (BAC), which is .08.
 Besides having a BAC of .08 or above, being in actual physical control of a vehicle, even if it is parked, while intoxicated or under the influence of drugs will earn a DUI.
-The details of DUI law varies from state to state, but those reasons are two consistent factors of a DUI offense.
+The details of DUI law vary from state to state, but those reasons are two consistent factors of a DUI offense.
 In some states, there are increased penalties for offenders who have a BAC above some limit, such as .10 or .16, depending on the state.
 Other states even have reduced penalties for drivers who have a BAC below .08, but evidence proves that they are still driving under the influence.
 Most states have zero-tolerance policies that enforce a low BAC limit on drivers under the age of 21.

 Does Every DUI Offense Become a DUI Arrest?